CM-Well/CM-Well/docs/DevGuide.ManagingUsers.md

 ## Deleting Users ##

-To delete a user, simply delete the FileInfoton with the user's details.
+To delete a user, simply delete the FileInfoton with the user's details, then call the [Invalidate Cache API](API.Auth.InvalidateCache.md) to make the deletion effective immediately.

 <a name="hdrRoles"></a>
 ## Managing User Roles ##